Mailbox Birmingham: Developments since

-2013

 On 30 May 2013, Milligan Retail announced that the Mailbox would undergo a major renovation, designed by Stirling Prize winners Stanton Williams, which would see a roof installed over the shopping complex's atrium.
 The anchor store, Harvey Nichols, would double in size to over 45,000 sq. ft.
 It was also announced that Brockton Capital and Milligan would work in co-ordination with Birmingham City Council to improve the public area reaching from the underpass beneath Suffolk Street Queensway to the front of Mailbox.
 These changes would be implemented to complement the redevelopment of New Street station which will house a full-line John Lewis department store.

 On 29 November 2013, it was announced that Everyman Cinemas would take space at the Mailbox, opening a 12,000 sq. ft 3-screen cinema in the latter part of 2014, ahead of the completion of the whole scheme in 2015.
 L.K.Bennett, Jaeger and Gieves and Hawkes will also open in the redeveloped centre in 2015 whilst an improved way-finding system will be introduced to improve shoppers' experience.

-2015

-On 13 March 2015, Gas Street Social opened at the Mailbox.

-2022

 In August 2022 it was announced that the BBC intends to leave The Mailbox when its current lease comes to an end in 2026.